Creation of the traffic safety team and mandate Traffic Safety Team

 How can residents report concerns?

-Residents can report concerns to the Traffic Safety Team through 311, which allows them to file complaints related to traffic noise, speeding, parking violations, and other traffic safety issues.
+Residents can continue to report concerns as they currently do through 311, which allows them to file complaints related to traffic noise, speeding, parking violations, and other traffic safety issues.

 Stay connected